Gurova1987/insuranceTest/README.md

     - Run command: 'npm install' in the root of 'insuranceApp.AngularWebApplication'
     - Run command: 'ng serve'
     - Application should start in 'http://localhost:4200'

+# Additional Notes:
+    - You can find service files in 'src/app/@core/data'
+    - Main components are located: 'src/app/pages'

 ## Incomplete Areas
   - Unit Test couldn't be completed due to the time constraint, including UT for .Net and Angular